jibriilguure/Privacy-Policy/Nasiye-Booking-privacy-policy.md

 <h2>Children’s Privacy</h2>

 These Services do not address anyone under the age of 13.
 We do not knowingly collect personally identifiable information from children under 13 years of age.
 In the case we discover that a child under 13 has provided us with personal information, we immediately delete this from our servers.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to do the necessary actions.

+<h2>User Account Management</h2>

+Users have the ability to delete their information within the app.
+This includes any personal data or booking information stored in the app.
+To delete your information, you can access the account settings and follow the provided instructions.

 <h2>Changes to This Privacy Policy</h2>